My Iced Coffee Popsicles are like your favorite iced coffee, on a stick! These fun homemade popsicles are low calorie

 One lump, or two?
-Make your pops just like you’d make your coffee, they’re completely customizable.
+Make your iced coffee popsicles just like you’d make your coffee, they’re completely customizable.
 I like my iced coffee strong, with just a hint of cream and sugar.
 I think a strong brew makes the best iced coffee, because the cold dulls the flavor a bit.
 Set aside some of your morning coffee, add a little cream and a touch of sugar (it is a popsicle, after all) and you are ready to fill your molds.

 They make a great finale to a barbecue on a warm spring or summer night.
 These will melt fast when it’s hot out, though, so serve them with a napkin, or, even better, in a chilled cup.
 They will be icy because of the coffee, so it’s best to lick, not bite.